The story of

 Second World War and the invasion of Poland.
 They fall

-and ears in your classroom!
+in your classroom!

-The story of the Enigma machine is
+The story of the Enigma machine is ideal to get your students interested.
+As

-decisive role in the Atlantic, North Africa and during
+the Atlantic, North Africa and during D-day.

 Exciting Mathematics

-There's more than history!
+There's more than history.
 Math plays a

 crucial role in breaking codes.
 Enigma is the perfect way